2019 FFA Cup final

-The 2019 FFA Cup Final was the sixth final of the FFA Cup, Australia's main football cup competition and the final match of the 2019 FFA Cup.
+The 2019 FFA Cup Final was the sixth final of the FFA Cup (now known as the Australia Cup), Australia's main soccer cup competition and the final match of the 2019 FFA Cup.
 The match was contested between Adelaide United and Melbourne City, and was held at Coopers Stadium, home of Adelaide United.
-The home side, Adelaide, defeated City by four goals to nil and recorded their third FFA Cup title, and second in succession.
+Hosts Adelaide United defeated Melbourne City by four goals to nil, recording their third FFA Cup title and second in succession.

 The match was broadcast live on Fox Sports.

 Road to the final

 Adelaide United entered the tournament as the reigning champions, having defeated Sydney FC 2–1 in the 2018 Cup Final at home.
 The Reds were drawn away to high-profile NPL VIC club Melbourne Knights and won 5–2, with Ben Halloran's two goals in that match helping to keep the Knights at bay.
 In the Round of 16, Adelaide travelled to Brisbane to take on Olympic FC and were in danger of becoming the second A-League club to lose to an NPL club in this year's tournament.
 Olympic FC drew level with Adelaide twice in the match, before George Blackwood's 84th minute penalty conversion got the Reds over the line.
-United then met A-League clubs for the remainder of the cup, winning 1–0 against Newcastle Jets at home in the Quarter-final.
-A come-from-behind Semi-final victory over the Central Coast Mariners was sealed by to a controversial 90th minute goal scored by ex-City footballer Riley McGree.
+United then met A-League clubs for the remainder of the cup, winning 1–0 against Newcastle Jets at home in the quarter-final.
+A come-from-behind semi-final victory over the Central Coast Mariners was sealed by to a controversial 90th minute goal scored by ex-City footballer Riley McGree.
 Adelaide United became the first A-League club to qualify for their fourth FFA Cup Final.

 Melbourne City's opponent in the round of 32, was NPL SA club Campbelltown City in Adelaide.
 Goals from Jamie Maclaren and Craig Noone saw Melbourne City victorious by a margin of 3–1.
 In the round of 16, Melbourne City headed over to Sydney to take NPL NSW club Marconi Stallions.
 After Jamie Maclaren scored the opening goal in the second minute, Craig Noone would score Melbourne City's second off a flick from Connor Metcalfe to give Melbourne City a 2–0 lead.
 A late consolation goal wasn't enough for the Stallions, with the final scoreline reading 2–1.
-The club met Western Sydney Wanderers in the Quarter-finals for the second time in three years and were dominant in a 3–0 win.
-In their Semi-final tie, City traveled to take on the Brisbane Strikers at Perry Park.
+The club met Western Sydney Wanderers in the quarter-finals for the second time in three years and were dominant in a 3–0 win.
+In their semi-final tie, City traveled to take on the Brisbane Strikers at Perry Park.
 Despite conceding the first goal inside the opening five minutes, City won the match 5–1.
 Striker Jamie Maclaren scored in each match, and entered the final with six goals to his name.